-As Forbes notes, when Goodell took over in 2006 the average NFL franchise was worth less than $900 million and had profits of $31 million.
+As Forbes notes, when Goodell took over in 2006, the average NFL franchise was worth less than $900 million and had profits of $31 million.
 Ten years later, those numbers had jumped to $2.5 billion and $101 million.
+Those are impressive numbers.

 The NFL is growing, too.
 Right now, NFL’s annual revenue is at about $15 billion and is trending toward Goodell’s goal of $25 billion by 2027.

 Roger Goodell Net Worth

 Despite the scandals and negative press that have plagued Goodell’s career, he’s been instrumental in the NFL’s expansion and success since 2006.
 For that, he’s made a boatload of money and will keep cashing in for years to come.

 Goodell’s net worth is estimated at $150 million, according to Celebrity Net Worth.